LGBTQ+ Alumni Network

 In January 2020, after a year-long process, the name of this identity network was transitioned to the Davidson LGBTQ+ Alumni Network in order to lend more visibility to all LGBTQ+ people and to allow flexibility to include additions to the community in the future.

 The Betty and B. Frank Matthews II ’49 Center for Career Development (Matthews Center) has compiled a list of resources in Handshake (login required) where you can learn about LGBTQ+ rights in the workplace, gay-friendly job search organizations and websites, industry and geographic resources, and tips for assessing the inclusivity of employers.

 Explore our student organizations related to issues of gender and sexuality.
 DLAN (formerly GSAND) partners most frequently with Queers & Allies (formerly the Gay-Straight Alliance).

 Diversity and Inclusion fosters mutual respect and understanding among–and for all–people of different cultures, backgrounds, experiences and worldviews, and helps the college achieve its stated commitment to diversity.

 A group of faculty, staff, and students at the college have come together to create the LGBTQ Caucus, a group that advocates for and supports lesbian, gay, bisexual, transgender and queer persons at the college by attending to the issues, ideas, social history and cultural practices that are of interest to them, and which matter to a diverse community.
 See the LGBTQ at Davidson page for more information.

 Want to help lead the network, share a program idea, or help host an LGBTQ+ related chapter event in your city?
-If you would like to be added to the DLAN email list, please contact Yolanda Gilliam, assistant director of alumni and family engagement, at firstname.lastname@example.org.
+If you would like to be added to the DLAN email list, please contact Sarah Taylor, associate director, at firstname.lastname@example.org.